 According to Nielsen and Marketing Week, over half of all digital marketing campaigns fail to achieve their objective, reach their targeted audiences, etc. This doesn’t come as a shock considering the amount of digital marketing options and the sophistication that can be put behind a campaign.
 The more options and sophistication behind digital campaigns leaves greater room for mistakes to happen.
 Ultimately this decreases your chance of capitalizing on market opportunities and opens up an ever-growing cost center in your marketing.

-Over the past 12 years I’ve spend a lot of time cleaning up digital marketing campaigns for clients.
+Over the past decade I’ve spend a lot of time cleaning up digital marketing campaigns for clients.
 Mind you, I’ve made mistakes myself along the way and learn from them.
 The 3 main reasons why campaigns fail is from:

 - Lack of SPECIFIC goal setting